Sudden adiabaticity entering field-induced state in UTe2

 Having described the signatures of the various phase boundaries in the PDO and MCE data, we now turn to Fig.~\ref{fig:figure3}(a), which shows PDO frequencies for 15 angles in the range $0\leq \theta \leq 48^\circ$; as before, black curves signify rising $H$ and red curves falling $H$.
-Note that the field at which the drop in $f$ associated with the exit from the SC$_{\rm PM}$ phase (either into the SC$_{\rm RE}$ phase $(\theta \leq 10^\circ)$ or normal state $(\theta > 10^\circ)$ occurs at lower fields on the field up-sweep due to the heating caused by dissipative vortex motion (see below); the sample is much closer to the bath temperature on the down-sweep, so that the corresponding step is at higher fields~\cite{SMYLIE}.
+Note that the field at which the drop in $f$ associated with the exit from the SC$_{\rm PM}$ phase (either into the SC$_{\rm RE}$ phase $(\theta \leq 10^\circ)$ or normal state $(\theta > 10^\circ)$ occurs at lower fields on the field up-sweep due to the heating seen in the MCE experiment; the sample is much closer to the bath temperature on the downsweep, so that the corresponding step is at higher fields~\cite{SMYLIE}.

 Corresponding derivatives $(1/\mu_0)(\mathrm{d} f/\mathrm{d}H)$ of the down-sweep data are shown in Fig.~\ref{fig:figure3}(b).
+The critical fields $H_{\mathrm{c}}$ and $H_{\mathrm{FP}}$ shown in Fig. \ref{fig:figure1}(a) were extracted from the extrema of this data set.
 For the three lowest $\theta$ values $(0, 5^\circ, 10^\circ)$ there is only a weak, broad feature between 15 and 20~T, reflecting that the transition is between two superconducting phases (SC$_{\rm PM}$ and SC$_{\rm RE}$).
 For $\theta> 10^\circ$, the weak feature is replaced by a well-defined minimum, as it now corresponds to a superconductor (SC$_{\rm PM}$)-to-normal transition.